ajvarela/trustedcollaborativeprocesses/README.md

 };
 ```

 11. Use the command ````truffle migrate --network goerli``` to deploy Smart Contracts on the Ethereum Goerli network.
+In this step, the different attributes received by the constructor of the Smart Contract being deployed must be inputted.
+The attributes will be the following, depending on the Smart Contract to be deployed:
+- **AbstractCLA.sol:** partners, providersBusinessProcess, consumersBusinessProcess, ontology, sharedData, sharedDataTypes, sharedPrivacyData, sharedPrivacyDataTypes, privacyAlgorithm, privacySalt, collaborationStartTime, collaborationEndTime, monetisation, gasLimit.
+- **AbstractConsumer.sol:** providersBusinessProcess, consumersBusinessProcess, dataIndexes, dataModes, privacyDataIndexes, privacyDataModes, claAddress.
+- **AbstractProviderWithBlock.sol:** businessContractAddress, collaborationName, providersBusinessProcess, consumersBusinessProcess, sharedData, sharedPrivacyData, privacyAlgorithm, privacySalt, collaborationStartTime, collaborationEndTime, monetisation, gasLimit, claAddress.
+- **AbstractProviderWithoutBlock.sol:** collaborationName, providersBusinessProcess, consumersBusinessProcess, sharedData, sharedPrivacyData, privacyAlgorithm, privacySalt, collaborationStartTime, collaborationEndTime, monetisation, gasLimit, claAddress.

 12. If you want to have a REST API with Node.js to interact with any of the deployed Smart Contracts, you must create a file to start the Node.js server, called for example "server.js", with the following content:

 ```